 Investigating the complaint

-(1) We will acknowledge the complaint within ten days of receipt of the formal letter of complaint.
+(1) We will acknowledge the complaint within ten days of receipt of your letter.

 (2) We will conduct a full investigation and an independent review of the matter.

-(3) We aim to respond in full within 28 days.
-However, if the complaint is of a more complex nature we will require more time but we will let the complainant know when they will receive a full response.
+(3) We aim to respond in full within 30 days.
+However, if the complaint is of a more complex nature we will require more time and we will therefore let the complainant know when they will receive a full response.

-(4) We will reply to the complainant, usually in writing to tell him/her of our views on the complaint and how we propose to resolve it, hopefully to the complainant’s satisfaction.
-The client will also be advised in what timescale they will be given an initial/substantive response.
+(4) We will reply to the complainant usually in writing however if possible (and appropriate) we will sometimes make contact by way of a telephone call to discuss the matter and their grounds of complaint and to tell the complainant our views on the complaint and how we propose to resolve it, hopefully to the complainant’s satisfaction.

 The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against Solicitors.